Levant-vACC/Levant-vACC-library/docs/Aerodromes/ORBB FIR/Erbil (ORER)/Erbil.md

 | VFR | `A060` |

 ### Standard Assignable Departure Headings
 As there are no SIDs currently used in Erbil, aircraft must recieve an assigned heading with their line up or take-off clearance.
-'Next' coordination is not required to the relevant Kirkuk **TMA** controller when the departing aircraft has been assigned the standard assignable level and assigned one of the headings listed below:
+'Next' coordination is not required to the relevant Baghdad **TMA** controller when the departing aircraft has been assigned the standard assignable level and assigned one of the headings listed below:

 | Runway | Heading |
 | ------ | ------- |